w3c/wai-tutorials/source/images/functional.html.erb.md

 ## Image used in a button
 {:.ex}

 The following image is used to give the button a distinct style.
-In this case it is the button to initiate a search request and is an icon representing a magnifying lens.
+In this case, it is the button to initiate a search request and is an icon representing a magnifying lens.
 The text alternative for the image is “search” to convey the purpose of the button:

 {::nomarkdown}
 <%= sample_start %>